Skip to content

 Classify Contract Types

-In this example, we’ll be classifying various contracts by type, using LlamaClassify, and the llama-cloud SDK.
-When provided with a file, we’ll classify it either as a co_branding contract or an affiliate_agreement.
+In this example, we’ll be classifying various contracts by type using LlamaClassify.
+When provided with a file, we’ll classify it as either a co_branding contract or an affiliate_agreement.

-As an example, we’ll be making use of the CUAD dataset, which includes various contracts such as: Affiliate Agreements, Co-Branding contracts, Franchise contracts and more.
+We’ll use the CUAD dataset, which includes various contract types: Affiliate Agreements, Co-Branding contracts, Franchise contracts, and more.

-You can set it as an environment variable LLAMA_CLOUD_API_KEY or pass it directly to the SDK at runtime.
+Make sure you have a LlamaCloud API key.
+Set it as an environment variable or pass it directly to the SDK.

-For this example, we’ll narrow down the scope to classifying between co_branding and affiliate_agreements types:
+For this example we’ll classify between co_branding and affiliate_agreements:

 rules = [